-witnessed and suffered the rebellions against the Crown that became known as the Frondes (1648-53): "The Fronde made a lasting impression on Louis, creating a lifelong fear of rebellion.
-It also left him with a distaste for Paris, the largest city in his kingdom and the center of royal government."
-(MSN Encarta).
-Modern examples are also easy to come up with: countries such as Brazil (1960), Nigeria (1991), Kazakhstan (1997), and most recently Myanmar (Burma) (2005), have moved their capitals from important population centers to newly built cities in sparsely populated areas.22 Many other countries that have not done it have fiddled with the idea.23 In just about every case, a chief concern was to have the new capitals to be "quiet, orderly places where civil servants could get on with their jobs without distraction."
+Along those lines, it is interesting to note, choosing the location of the capital is actually a way of manipulating population concentration.
+The ruler can reduce concentration, and thereby alleviate the revolutionary pressures, by choosing an isolated location as the site of the capital.23 It is not hard to come up with examples in which the model's logic is displayed rather transparently.
+In the 17th century, Louis XIV moved away from the Parisian masses into the tranquility of Versailles, a move that is thought to have been influenced by his dislike of Paris, stemming from having witnessed and suffered the rebellions against the Crown that became known as the Frondes (1648-53), as argued by the contemporary account of the Duc de Saint-Simon.
+Modern examples are also easy to come up with: countries such as Brazil (1960), Nigeria (1991), Kazakhstan (1997), and most recently Myanmar (Burma) (2005), have moved their capitals from important population centers to newly built cities in sparsely populated areas.24 Many other countries that have not done it have fiddled with the idea.25 In just about every case, a chief concern was to have the new capitals to be "quiet, orderly places where civil servants could get on with their jobs without distraction."
 (The Economist, Dec.
 18th 1997) And when moving the capital city is not really a possibility, incumbent governments pay a high price for not reinforcing their base of support within the capital.
-The recent military coup in Thailand on Sep.
-19th, 2006 is a striking example of how a government could be overthrown effortlessly if devoid of support from the population of the capital city, even when such government was largely popular in the countryside (The Economist, Sep.
+The recent political turmoil in Thailand is a striking example of how a government could be overthrown effortlessly if devoid of support from the population of the capital city, even when such government was largely popular in the countryside (The Economist, Sep.
 22nd, 2006).
+It also illustrates how instability persists when a primate capital city is stuck in a revolutionary standoff.